NCAS-CMS/cf-python/docs/source/tutorial.rst

 the only differences being:

-* An integer index *i* specified for a dimension reduces the size of this dimension to unity, taking just the *i*\ -th element, but keeps the dimension itself, so that the rank of the array is not reduced.
+* An integer index *i* specified for a dimension reduces the size of this dimension to unity, taking only the *i*\ -th element, but keeps the dimension itself, so that the rank of the array is not reduced.

 ..